fevpallar/job-portal-crud-main/README.md

 `D:\Fevly\job-portal-crud-main>kubectl apply -f database-deployment.yaml`

 You can log the *pods* with :

 `kubectl logs -f <the_pod_name>`

 ![4.png](https://i.postimg.cc/pL1tN5qS/4.png)

 - Close the terminal.
-Open and go to root project directory again and apply the app deployment object & service  (**jobportal-deployment.yaml**).
+Open it and go to root project directory again and apply the app deployment object & service  (**jobportal-deployment.yaml**).
 There will be 2 replica pods spawn.

 `kubectl apply -f jobportal-deployment.yaml`